tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 4.6 How many records are we examining at once? (non-normative)

-**Purpose**: Determine whether the test is applied to single records or multiple records.
+**Purpose**: Determine whether the Test is applied to single records or multiple records.

 In BDQ, Tests can be applied to single data records or to multiple records.
 A Test that is applied to a single record is called a "SingleRecord" Test, and a Test that is applied to multiple records is called a "MultiRecord" Test.
 The distinction between these two types of Tests is important because it affects how the Test is implemented and how the results are interpreted.